vluz/QTLoadTest/README.md

 # QT Form Load Test
 ## Extremely basic example of QT form load from Python script

-Design forms in QT Designer and load from a Python script
+Design forms in QT Designer or any other compatible software, and load from a Python script

 https://www.qt.io/